BB&T auditor's model shows capital measured by LDA might be pushed up by 16–55%

 Recent trends in research may help firms obtain reliable correlations from limited data

 Bun, Bouchaud and Potters present a technique that allow cleaning in-sample noise from correlation matrixes

 The topics in this issue cover electricity and gas and oil markets, as well as the interaction of energy commodities and international capital markets.

 This paper focusses on the dynamics of the correlations between commodities and Islamic indexes.

-Lundin and Satchell present a non-linear asymmetric dependance method among two assets
+Lundin and Satchell present a non-linear asymmetric dependence method between two assets

 The issue’s first paper looks at methodologies to measure spillover risks in European sovereign bond markets in the period 2004-15.
 Our second paper investigates European bond markets.
 Our final paper in this issue offers a promising new avenue of investigation...

 This paper develops methodologies to measure spillover risks in European sovereign bond markets in the period 2004–15.

 Valer Zetocha introduces a correlation model based on the Jacobi process with jumps